hanshuebner/netzhansa/content/post/vintage-computing-retreat/index.md

 Both drives had not been in working order, so I set about trying to find out what their problems are and whether I could fix them.
 The upper of the two drives powered up fine, but it had trouble loading the tape.
-It got stuck in the load process at step L20 without timing out or doing anything else.
+It got stuck in the load process at step <b class="led">L20</b> without timing out or doing anything else.
 Unfortunately, the service manual provided little help, indicating that the problem should be located in the upper vacuum column and one should check for clogged sensor nozzles.
 Nothing in the manual described the failure mode of the drive, so after checking the vacuum columns for dirt and cleaning the tape path, I gave up on it.

 The lower of the drives did not power up at first, but I found a blown fuse behind the drive door and replaced that.
 The drive then started